 The MPH program prepares students for careers in the public, non-profit, and private sectors.
 Our goal is to help students become skilled professionals committed to improving the health of communities by translating rigorous scientific research into sound, evidence-based public health policy and practice.
 MPH programs also introduce students to experts, which provide an expanded network of mentors and colleagues in the field of public health.
 These relationships provide enhanced opportunities for research collaboration and public health practice.

 The Scholarly Concentrations Program is an elective program through which Brown medical students may elect to pursue a course of study beyond the conventional medical education curriculum.
 Scholarly Concentrations allow students to translate personal interests and activities into scholarship.
 For PLME students, the program represents an opportunity to continue and expand a current area of interest such as their undergraduate concentration or extracurricular activities, or to potentially explore a new medically-related topic.
 Students who participate in a Scholarly Concentration will undertake rigorous independent scholarship in a cross-disciplinary field of interest related to medicine, public health, engineering, or a biomedically relevant topic in the sciences, arts, or humanities.
 In collaboration with their concentration area mentors, students will produce an academic product, such as a manuscript of publication quality, a curriculum project, or an equivalent product appropriate to the field of study.
-Currently, students can pursue concentrations in Advocacy and Activism; Aging; Caring for Underserved Communities; Contemplative Studies; Disaster Medicine and Response; Global Health; Health Policy; Informatics; Integrative Medicine; Medical Education; Medical Humanities and Ethics; Medical Technology and Innovation; Physician as Communicator; and Women’s Reproductive Health, Freedom, and Rights.
+Currently, students can pursue concentrations in Aging, Biomedical Informatics, Caring for Underserved Communities, Global Health, Integrative Health and Contemplative Practice, LGBTQ Healthcare and Advocacy, Medical Education, Medical Humanities and Ethics, Medical Technology, Innovation and Entrepreneurship, Physician as Communicator, Translational Research in Medicine and Women's Reproductive Health.